- API fetch

 Swift forEach: Syntax, Usage, and Examples

-on a collection and pass in a closure that defines what should happen with each element.
-Here's the basic structure:
+on any collection and pass in a closure that runs for each element:

 let names = ["Anna", "Ben", "Carlos"]